High School DxD: Music

 The music of the High School DxD series was composed by Ryosuke Nakanishi.
 Eight pieces of theme music are used for the three seasons.
 The opening theme for the first season is "Trip -Innocent of D-", performed by Larval Stage Planning, while the ending theme song is "STUDYxSTUDY" by the voice actress unit StylipS, consisting of Arisa Noto, Yui Ogura, Kaori Ishihara, and Maho Matsunaga, who all had voice roles in the anime.
 The songs were released as CD singles on January 25 and February 5, 2012, respectively, under the Lantis label.
 An original soundtrack was released on March 21, 2012, also under the Lantis label.
 A character song mini-album, called High School DxD GirlsxSongs! (『ハイスクールD×D』Girls×Songs!, Haisukūru Dī Dī Gāruzu Songuzu!), featuring the main female cast from the anime series, was released on June 27, 2012, under the Lantis label.

 The second season featured an opening and ending theme for the two arcs.
 The opening theme for the first arc is "Sympathy" by Larval Stage Planning.
 The ending theme for the first arc is (方程式は答えない, Hōteishiki wa Kotaenai) by the Occult Research Club Girls (オカルト研究部ガールズ, Okaruto Kenkyū-bu Gāruzu), featuring Rias Gremory (Yōko Hikasa), Akeno Himejima (Shizuka Itō), Asia Argento (Azumi Asakura), and Koneko Toujou (Ayana Taketatsu).
 The opening theme for the second arc is "Passionate Argument" (激情論, Gekijō-ron) by Zaq.
 The ending theme for the second arc is "Lovely♥Devil" (らぶりぃ♥でびる, Raburyi♥Debiru) by the Occult Research Club Girls, featuring the main female voice cast from the first season with the additions of Xenovia (Risa Taneda) and Gasper (Ayane Sakura).

 For the third season, the opening theme is "Bless Your Name" by ChouCho.
 The ending theme is "Give Me Secret" by StylipS.

 For the fourth season, the opening theme is "Switch" by Minami and the ending theme is "Mote nai Kuse ni(｀;ω;´)" by Tapimiru.

 Video games

 Kadokawa Games announced in July 2013 that a videogame adaptation of High School DxD was in development for Nintendo 3DS.
 Originally scheduled to be released in Japan on November 28, 2013, it was delayed in order to "improve the product's quality", and was instead released on December 19, 2013.
 Described as an "erotic battle adventure", the game features a visual novel and turn-based battle system.
 A PlayStation Vita game titled High School DxD New Fight was released on August 28, 2014, in Japan.
+On July 29, 2016, the game service was officially ceased and ended by Marvelous company.

 A browser game titled High School D×D Operation Paradise Infinity was released on April 22, 2025, by Japanese games platform G123 operated by CTW Inc..